freedomofpress/securedrop/docs/install.md

 ### Start Tails and enable the persistent volume

-After you boot your *admin Tails USB* to your normal workstation, you should see a *Welcome to Tails*-screen with two options.
-Select *Yes* to enable the persistent volume and enter your password.
-Select *Yes* to show more options and click *Forward*.
+After you boot your *admin Tails USB* to your normal workstation, you should see a *Welcome to Tails* screen with two options.
+Select *Yes* to enable the persistent volume and enter your password, but do NOT click Login yet.
+Under 'More Options," select *Yes* and click *Forward*.

 Enter an *Administration password* for use with this current Tails session and click *Login*.
 (NOTE: the *Administration password* is a one time password.
 It will reset every time you shut down Tails.)

+After Tails is fully booted, make sure to connect to the Internet using the icon in the upper right corner.

 ### Download the SecureDrop repository